IDGHIM/fcc-Technical-Documentation/README.md

 # :notebook: fcc-Technical-Documentation
 Website : https://idghim.github.io/fcc-Technical-Documentation/
+*On the site some instructions have been changed to make a result that I personnally liked*

 ## :dart: Objectifs
 For this project, you will build a technical documentation page to serve as instruction or reference for a topic.